zongyiliu/4_1_R_Course_JHU/2_R Programming/1_Week One Quiz.md

 **Answer**: 奧克蘭大學, The R language was developed by Ross Ihaka and Robert Gentleman who were statisticians at the University of Auckland in New Zealand.

-2.
-Question 2
+# Question 2
 The definition of free software consists of four freedoms (freedoms 0 through 3).
 Which of the following is NOT one of the freedoms that are part of the definition?
 Select all that apply.

-0 / 1 point

-The freedom to restrict access to the source code for the software.
+* The freedom to restrict access to the source code for the software. (這個)

-Correct
-This is not part of the free software definition.
-Freedoms 1 and 3 require access to the source code.

-The freedom to sell the software for any price.
+* The freedom to sell the software for any price. (這個)

-Correct
-This is not part of the free software definition.
-The free software definition does not mention anything about selling software (although it does not disallow it).

-The freedom to run the program, for any purpose.
+* The freedom to run the program, for any purpose.

 The freedom to prevent users from using the software for undesirable purposes.